Muhao-Chen/muhao-chen.github.io/_pages/professional-activities.md

 **Journal**

 * IEEE/ASME Transactions on Mechatronics
 * Journal of Mechanisms and Robotics: ASME
+* Aircraft Engineering and Aerospace Technology
 * Journal of the Astronautical Sciences
 * International Journal of Numerical Methods for Heat and Fluid Flow
 * ACM Transactions on Knowledge Discovery from Data